DtxdF/AppJail/README.md

 AJSPEC          :    .ajspec
 ```

-The `nginx` image has useful information. `appjail metadata info` will show information for all tags, so since it only shows one, the `nginx` image only has one tag.
+The `nginx` image has useful information. `appjail image metadata info` will show information for all tags, so since it only shows one, the `nginx` image only has one tag.
 In this case it is `132`. `Timestamp` specifies when the image was last updated. `Maintainer(s)` provides information on who is responsible for fixing problems and improving the image.
 This image was built in `amd64` and the checksum and size are also provided. `Source` are the sites where the image will be downloaded.
 You can specify many `Sources` and AppJail will try to download the image for the first site, if it fails, it tries the second and so on. `Entrypoint` is what we use in the `appjail image import` command to retrieve the ajspec file. `AJSPEC` is the name of the ajspec file but it is only used by git and git-like methods.

 This image is descriptive, but a description and perhaps other data are very important, such as the home page and a one-line description.